Bebe Rexha Shuts Down Instagram Topless In Nothing But Pantyhose

 Bebe Rexha has sent Instagram a giant reminder: body-positivity is alive and well (and so is she).
-The 30-year-old singer took to the platform earlier today to celebrate fronting next month’s issue of Cosmopolitan – while the singer’s feature appeared to suggest that Hollywood wouldn’t “dress” her, Bebe wasn’t looking remotely bashed or belittled.
+The 30-year-old singer took to the platform on Monday to celebrate fronting next month’s issue of Cosmopolitan – while the singer’s feature appeared to suggest that Hollywood wouldn’t “dress” her, Bebe wasn’t looking remotely bashed or belittled.
 The blonde had taken to the magazine’s cover with joy, plus a little sex appeal backing it up.

 Bebe’s photo showed her shot from the thigh up.
 The pop face was fully topless, although this was no raunchy shoot.
-Bebe seemed out to celebrate her femininity in the most tasteful way, with crossed arms across her chest protecting her modesty.
-The Pennsylvania native appeared laughing as she clasped onto her upper arms, with her fit and curvy frame accentuated by the only item of clothing being donned.
-Bebe had fitted her shapely hips into a pair of black pantyhose, with a mix of opaque and sheer materials here switching things up a bit.
+Bebe seemed out to celebrate her femininity in the most tasteful way, with crossed arms over her chest protecting her modesty.
+The Pennsylvania native appeared laughing as she clasped onto her upper arms, with her fit and curvy frame accentuated by the only item of clothing she wore.
+Bebe fitted her shapely hips into a pair of black pantyhose, with a mix of opaque and sheer materials here switching things up a bit.
 A pendant necklace bearing the singer’s name proved prominent.
 Then again, fans might argue that Bebe’s infectious smile and upbeat attitude were taking center stage.

-A simple caption from the star announced that fans would be seeing her fronting the magazine next month.
+A simple caption from the star announced that fans would see her fronting the magazine next month.
 Three alien emoji accompanied the words.

 This update definitely wasn’t missed by Instagram.
-The photo had racked up over 122,000 likes within just 22 minutes of going live.
+The photo racked up over 122,000 likes within just 22 minutes of going live.
 The same time frame brought over 1,000 fans into the post’s comments section.

 Bebe’s body-positivity has become a giant deal.
-The star famously made headlines for being body-shamed on Instagram, although the incident likely proved an unexpected one for the troller: singing superstar Demi Lovato waded in to back Bebe up.
+The star famously made headlines for being body-shamed on Instagram, although the incident likely proved to be unexpected for the troll.
+Singing superstar Demi Lovato waded in to back Bebe up.

 View this post on Instagram